-Long ago, in the early ages of computers, users would have to frequently revisit blogs and preferred websites to find out if anything new has appeared.
-In this millennium, computers can instantly tell us when something new has happened, the moment it happens; often in the form of notifications, emails, or feeds knowns as RSS.
+Long ago, in the early ages of computers, users would have to frequently revisit blogs and preferred websites to find out if anything new had appeared.
+In this millennium, computers can instantly tell us when something new has happened, the moment it happens, often in the form of notifications, emails, or feeds knowns as RSS.

 RSS, or "Really Simple Syndication," is a standardized system for the distribution of unique content, such as blog posts, that comes from a preferred online internet source.
-In this article, we will cover How to add an RSS feed, and How to use an RSS feed with an RSS reader.
+This article will cover how to add an RSS feed, and how to use an RSS feed with an RSS reader.

 To add an RSS Feed Subscription button once you have added a blog:

-Once set, be sure to publish your site so that people can begin subscribing to the blog.
+- Once set, be sure to Save and Publish your site so that people can begin subscribing to the blog.

-There are many RSS Readers out there, but for this example, we will assume you are using a standard plugin to chrome.
+There are many RSS Readers out there, but we will assume you are using a standard plugin to chrome for this example.

-Each reader has its own look, feel, and set of options, but for the most part, they operate the same.
-Which reader you choose may depend on the type of computer you have or the type of browser you are using or simply what preferences you have.
+- Each reader has its look, feel, and set of options, but for the most part, they operate the same.
+Which reader you choose may depend on the type of computer you have, the type of browser you are using, or simply what preferences you have.